neodrama/github-drama/README.md

 ### NixOS/Nixpkgs

 - [NixOS/nixpkgs/issues/4952](https://github.com/NixOS/nixpkgs/issues/4952)
+  - A frustrated user details their struggles building Emacs and SBCL on NixOS, criticizing the project's documentation, package management, and the complexity of the Nix language.

 - [NixOS/nixpkgs/pull/381817](https://github.com/NixOS/nixpkgs/pull/381817)
+  - A PR to disable telemetry by default in the devenv package is merged without maintainer consent, triggering a heated debate.

 ### Nixxquality/WebMConverter

 - [nixxquality/WebMConverter/commit/c1ac0baac06fa7175677a4a1bf65860a84708d67](https://github.com/nixxquality/WebMConverter/commit/c1ac0baac06fa7175677a4a1bf65860a84708d67)
+  - The project is renamed from "WebM for Retards" to "WebM for Gits," with all references to the former term replaced in code and documentation.

 ### Nodejs/Inclusivity

 - [nodejs/inclusivity/issues/9](https://github.com/nodejs/inclusivity/issues/9)
+  - Node.js maintainers discuss how to avoid problematic or offensive language in APIs and documentation.

 ### Nodejs/Node

 - [/issues/3721](https://github.com/nodejs/node/issues/3721)
+  - A proposal to replace the use of "suicide" as a verb in the Node.js codebase leads to a sensitive discussion about language, mental health, and the impact of terminology in open source projects.
 - [/pull/4765](https://github.com/nodejs/node/pull/4765)
+  - Microsoft proposes enabling Node.js to run on the ChakraCore JavaScript engine, sparking a massive, technically complex debate about cross-engine support, project scope, maintenance burden, and the risk of ecosystem fragmentation.

 ### Nodejs/Readable-Stream

 - [nodejs/readable-stream/pull/238](https://github.com/nodejs/readable-stream/pull/238)
+  - A PR to inline a trivial isArray function instead of depending on a tiny npm package ignites a surprisingly intense debate about micro-dependencies, licensing, copyright, and the philosophy of code reuse.

 ### Nodejs/TSC

 - [nodejs/TSC/issues/8](https://github.com/nodejs/TSC/issues/8)
+  - A Node.js TSC member temporarily bans a user for making an inappropriate comment in the inclusivity repo.

 ### Npm/Npm

 - [npm/npm/issues/19883](https://github.com/npm/npm/issues/19883)
+  - A user opens an issue to report that npm's package-lock.json is being automatically updated even when running npm install --no-save, which they argue is unexpected and undesirable behavior.

 ### Obsproject/Obs-Studio

 - [obsproject/obs-studio/pull/2868](https://github.com/obsproject/obs-studio/pull/2868#issuecomment-1134053984)
+  - A long-running and heated pull request to add AppImage support to OBS Studio for Linux devolved into a major conflict between the AppImage developers and OBS maintainers.

 - [obsproject/obs-studio/pull/10043](https://github.com/obsproject/obs-studio/pull/10043)
   - Single JSON change that adds another streaming service rejected by maintainer with zero commits in the last few days, citing not meeting unspecified requirements.